tldr-pages/tldr/pages/linux/pdfdetach.md

 `pdfdetach -savefile {{name}} {{path/to/input.pdf}}`

-- Save the embedded file with a custom output filename.
+- Save the embedded file with a custom output filename:

 `pdfdetach -save {{number}} -o {{path/to/output.pdf}} {{path/to/input.pdf}}`